SaltMeister/BikeRentalSite/client/README.md

 Pass in json data that contains the email, and password.
 The server will search the database for a match and return a new auth token if successful.

+The return json will also have a reason for why it failed.

 ## /authenticate